 Split Rail is like the punk rock cousin of Boise wineries.
 With original blends, outlandish labels, and even wine in cans, Split Rail is whimsical as can be.
+They also like to say that they specialize in wacky wine.
 While all the wineries and tasting rooms in Boise are casual and approachable to the most novice of wine drinkers, Split Rail is the most so.
 Like the others, Split Rail sources their grapes from the Snake River and Columbia Valleys.
 Check out their website when you are in town and you may find yourself joining them for not only a tasting, but also a seat at their supper club.

 Try My Path or Create your own Boise Wine Tasting Wine Tour

 I visited these particular wineries, but you can make your own wine tour of Boise by consulting the map, and building something to suit your interests.
 If you don’t get a chance to visit multiple Boise wineries, consider heading to a Boise restaurant, like Richard’s or Capitol Cellars.
 Along with many other restaurants in Boise, these two upscale restaurants serve multiple different Boise wines on their menu.
 You could turn a single meal into your own Boise wine tasting!
 Just make sure to add something a little nicer to your Idaho packing list for the occasion, as these are both a bit more formal than the Boise tasting rooms.

 - The Chicago Return of Spanish Great Match Does Not Disappoint - July 18, 2023

 - Finding the Right House and the Right Movers - February 6, 2023